 Informally, serializability means that transactions appear to have occurred in some total order.

-Strict serializability is a transactional model: operations (usually termed “transactions”) can involve several primitive sub-operations performed in order.
+Serializability is a transactional model: operations (usually termed “transactions”) can involve several primitive sub-operations performed in order.

-Strict serializability guarantees that operations take place atomically: a transaction’s sub-operations do not appear to interleave with sub-operations from other transactions.
+Serializability guarantees that operations take place atomically: a transaction’s sub-operations do not appear to interleave with sub-operations from other transactions.

 It is also a multi-object property: operations can act on multiple objects in the system.
 Indeed, serializability applies not only to the particular objects involved in a transaction, but to the system as a whole—operations may act on predicates, like “the set of all cats”.

 Serializability cannot be totally or sticky available; in the event of a network partition, some or all nodes will be unable to make progress.

 Serializability implies repeatable read, snapshot isolation, etc. However, it does not impose any real-time, or even per-process constraints.
 If process A completes write w, then process B begins a read r, r is not necessarily guaranteed to observe w.
 For those kinds of real-time guarantees, see strict serializable.

 Moreover, serializability does not require a per-process order between transactions.
 A process can observe a write, then fail to observe that same write in a subsequent transaction.
 In fact, a process can fail to observe its own prior writes, if those writes occurred in different transactions.

 The requirement for a total order of transactions is strong—but still allows pathological orderings.
 For instance, a serializable database can always return the empty state for any reads, by appearing to execute those reads at time 0.
 It can also discard write-only transactions by reordering them to execute at the very end of the history, after any reads.
 Operations like increments can also be discarded, assuming the result of the increment is never observed.
 Luckily, most implementations don’t seem to take advantage of these optimization opportunities.